Devon Carbon Plan

-- development and publication of a draft Devon Carbon Plan
+Publication of a draft Interim Devon Carbon Plan

-The views of the general public will play an important role in the production of the Devon Carbon Plan Recommendations developed by the task force will be put to a Citizens’ Assembly.
-The assembly will comprise a representative sample of Devon’s citizens from different social backgrounds, including young people.
-They will have the opportunity to develop informed opinions and collectively discuss and review policy recommendations on decarbonising Devon.
+The views of the general public will continue to play an important role in the production of the Final Devon Carbon Plan.
+The more challenging or controversial recommendations developed by the Task Force will be put to a Citizens’ Assembly.
+The assembly will comprise a representative sample of Devon’s citizens from different social backgrounds, including young people over 16.
+They will have the opportunity to develop informed opinions and collectively develop, discuss and review policy recommendations on decarbonising Devon.

-Phase 3: publication of a draft Devon Carbon Plan
+Publication of a draft Final Devon Carbon Plan